YosysHQ/eqy/docs/source/config.rst

 The ``path <pattern> <pattern>`` command will determine the shortest path from the first net to the second net, and then merge all partitions along that path.

+If the first pattern matches a net name then the partition generating that net is not included in the path itself.
+If the first pattern matches a partition name then that partition is included in the path.

+If the second pattern matches a net name then partitions consuming that signal are not included in the path itself.
+If the second pattern matches a partition name then that partition is included in the path.

 sticky and nosticky
 ...................